Adapting the Agile Mindset to Software Configuration Management

 With the advent of Agile in the mainstream, it raises awareness of the challenges in getting CM functionality established that suits the working processes of Agile methods.
 While not necessarily new to some CM professionals, the primary challenge is how to adapt CM practices in a tangible way that supports Agile values while not discarding the CM values that ensure integrity of the product under development.

 Understand that Agile methods have a direct impact on CM actions.
-With Agile comes a greater volume and an increased velocity of change.
+With Agile comes greater volume and increased velocity of change.
 This is reflected in smaller increments of work that introduce more check-out and check-in, builds, and incremental releases.
 These more frequent changes must be facilitated in a controlled manner to ensure integrity of changes.
 CM brings order and control to the world of Agile, an order that can be counted on, repeated with integrity so that Agile professionals can focus on the high value tasks of building and delivering functionality for the customer.
 The key is finding the balance that allows you to stay on the track while maintaining a higher velocity and volume of change.

-For some CM professionals, notions of agility have been around and applied into CM practices for years.
-As I hear people talk about continuous integration and builds in an Agile context, it only reminds me that I and some other CM professionals have established build processes that support frequent builds or on-demand builds much like continuous integration, but in this case in the early 1990s.
-After all, CM is an enabler for change and can be adapted to the context and method it works in.
-CM professionals may have been working in more traditional methods, but it never stopped us from streamlining and automating build processes or introducing ways to make change easier.
+CM professionals may have been working in more traditional methods, but it has never stopped us from streamlining and automating build processes, or introducing ways to make change easier.
 The more you automate and stream-line, the more work that can be done and the more time we have to focus on new value-added work.
 From the perspective of the CM professional, bringing value to our customer is important.
 In all cases, CM professionals should engage with their customer which in this case is the Agile team to understand their needs, understand the technologies they use and the methods and practices they follow.
 I have found this an effective way to gain CM adoption and build a strong relationship with Agile teams.

 Agile Mindset